Bachelor in Health Care Administration in Rhode Island

 Rhode Island, like every other state in the country, has numerous health care laws that are changing on a monthly basis.
 The state redesigned its Medicaid system to accept federal funds.
-As a result, the state saved over $85 million in 2015.
+Since expansion the uninsured rate has fallen to 4.6 percent, while the percent of residents enrolled in Medicaid has increased by 63 percent.
 This type of growth can positively affect health care organizations throughout the state.
 With increased income, health care organizations can reach more patients.

 Rhode Island health care organizations also care about the health of children.
 RIte Care Health is a state program that provides medical funding to children who do not have health insurance.
 Depending on which setting you want to work in, you may have the opportunity to help children get the preventive health care they need after earning your Bachelor’s in Health Sciences in Rhode Island.

 Throughout Rhode Island, there are efforts to improve the health outcomes of different communities.
 A recent report shows that Providence is the least healthy part of the state, with health outcomes improving as you move east.

 Earning Your Bachelor’s in Health Administration in Rhode Island